9.5. Member Functions and Program Organization

 a.ia.iib

-Defining a member function inside a class vs. defining the same function outside the class.
-Programmers can appropriately define small functions in a header file, but they should define larger functions in separately-compilable source code files (template functions are an exception).
+Member function definitions: inside vs. outside the class.
+Programmers can appropriately define small functions in a header file, but they should define larger functions in separately compilable source code files (template functions, Chapter 13, are an exception).
+Programmers typically name header and source code files for the class they implement.

 1. C++ offers programmers two options for specifying inline functions.
 Inline functions are only accessible in source code files that #include the defining header file.
 Both options are only appropriate for small functions.